castroebarros/base/README.md

 ### Installing the dependencies

-The project is configured with a bunch of gems like pg, will_paginate, simple form, nested form, jquery-rails, paperclip and more.
+The project is configured with a bunch of gems like pg, will_paginate, simple form, nested form, jquery-rails and more.

 If you it's so much for you feel free to remove some gems from Gemfile.